-- If you are unable to get out of your room or office, hide behind something solid. - If your room can't be locked, close and barricade the door and turn off the lights. - Make sure the barricade is secure, holding it in place from a safe position if necessary. - Call or text 911. - Be aware that if you are hiding when the police come, they will be seeking a threat and will not know who you are; show your hands and obey their commands.
+- If you are unable to get out of your room or office, close and lock the door. - Barricade the door and turn off the lights. - Make sure the barricade is secure, holding it in place from a safe position if necessary. - Call or text 911. - Be aware that if you are hiding when the police come, they will be seeking a threat and will not know who you are; show your hands and obey their commands.